 By heating the pan, you open up it’s natural pores and allow the coconut oil into the pores.

 Now, your pan is seasoned and restored!
 Your eggs and foods shouldn’t stick anymore.
-You can also use this technique with cast iron skillets.
+You can also use this technique with other skillets like cast iron skillets.